- 12 ounces uncooked spaghetti, broken in half

 - 1-1/2 cups crushed cornflakes

 - Transfer to a greased 3-qt. baking dish (dish will be full).
-Combine cornflakes and remaining butter; sprinkle over the top.
+Combine the cornflakes and remaining butter; sprinkle over top.
+Bake, uncovered, at 350° for 45-50 minutes or until bubbly.
+Yield: 12-14 servings.

 "This was so good!
 I used a full pound of spaghetti and I sauteed the onion and celery in additional butter beforehand.
 I also used a mixture of sharp cheddar and mozzarella and instead of the cornflakes on top, I used some additional shredded cheddar.
 I didn't have any fresh mushrooms (I don't use canned) so I omitted the mushrooms.
 My whole family loved it, and by the end of the night, the entire casserole was gone.
 Thanks for this recipe; it's a keeper!"